Testlio/testlio-circleci-orb/README.md

 ### Setup

 In order to use the Testlio Orb on CircleCI you will need to create and provide Run API token.
-Please contact Testlio support to find out how to obtain it.
+To find out how to obtain it, check [How to create an automated run with API](https://help.testlio.com/en/articles/5898210-how-to-create-an-automated-run-with-api)

 ### Config